 This is how the German’s make Trockenbeerenauslese, and the French make Sauternes, with one exception.
 With Amarone, winemakers ferment most of the sugar, bringing alcohol content up to about 14%-16%.
 Thus, with most of the sugar fermented, you will not end up with a sweet wine.
 In fact the name Amarone derives from amar meaning ‘bitter’ and one meaning ‘big’

-These styles of wine may also need aging for several years in your cellar before even attempting to pair, or drink.
+These styles of wine may also need ageing for several years in your cellar before even attempting to pair, or drink.

-Because Amarone is produced in a style where the grapes are reduced by being dried out, they go great with any sort of dish where foods are cooked in reduction sauces.
-Imagine a roast duck, drizzled with a reduction sauce containing the Amarone, paired side by side with a glass of the Amarone.
+Because Amarone is produced in a style where the grapes are reduced by being dried out, they go great with any dish where foods are cooked in reduction sauces.
+Imagine a roasted duck, drizzled with a reduction sauce containing the Amarone, paired side by side with a glass of the Amarone.
 The food would mirror the wine, and your mouth would be in heaven.

 General Amarone and Wine Matches

-If you are unsure of your style of Amarone, just stick to pairing with a hearty meal and you should be safe.
-Slow Cooked Lamb, Beef Short Ribs, Venison, Grouse, Wild Boar, and robust Pasta Dishes will all go great.
+If you are unsure of your style of Amarone, stick to pairing with a hearty meal, and you should be safe.
+Slow-Cooked Lamb, Beef Short Ribs, Venison, Steak, Veal, Grouse, Wild Boar, and robust Pasta Dishes will all go great.

 A lush Amarone with spicy dark fruit flavour is also exceptional with Wild Boar.
 Wild Boar is a leaner but stronger flavoured and gamier meat than pork.
 It also dries out the longer you cook it, so to be appreciated, it needs to be rare, making it full of fat and protein.
 As Amarone has a lot of tannin and requires years of ageing, rare wild boar will help tame this wine.
 Meanwhile, the concentrated fruit flavours marry well with the intense taste of wild boar and cover up the gamier notes.